mit-orcd/orcd-docs-edit/docs/software/compile.md

 ./use_ctest
 readelf -d use_ctest
-Challenge
-Without using your history, try to re-compile and run the use_ctest program.
-For an additional challenge, try to do so using RUNPATH to hardcode the location of the shared library.

-Automating the build process with GNU Make
+## Automating the build process with GNU Make

 The manual build process we used above can become quite tedious for all but the smallest projects.
 There are many ways that we might automate this process.
 The simplest would be to write a shell script that runs the build commands each time we invoke it.
 Let's take the simple hello.c program as a test case:

 #!/bin/bash